 We may see some life in the markets in the upcoming European trading session as the SNB announces their rate decision at 830 am GMT.
 Expectations are to take interest rates down by 50 basis points to 0.50%.
 This could be detrimental to my trade as we may see sentiment shift to more confidence and risk tolerance.
 EUR/CHF may rally further, so I have decided to close my trade early.

 So, I took a very small hit, but it’s all about cutting losers quickly to stay alive in this game.
 Stay tuned as I may have a new trade idea before the end of the week.

 Greetings!
 EUR/CHF is giving me another potential trade opportunity on the daily chart as the pair hits the 61% Fibonacci retracement level once again.
 Are sellers ready to jump back in once again?

-The Euro has risen as of late to to risk tolerance rising across global markets.
-The US Dollar, Japanese Yen, and Swiss Franc have taken hits as traders get a bit more brave as we see positive talk from government officials and more and more money thrown at the financial crisis.
+The Euro has risen as of late to risk tolerance rising across global markets.
+The US Dollar, Japanese Yen, and Swiss Franc have taken hits as traders get a bit braver as we see a positive talk from government officials and more and more money thrown at the financial crisis.

 I think this recent rally is another short term selling opportunity and this is what I’m gonna do:

 Short EUR/CHF at market (1.5560), stop at 1.5660, pt1 at 1.5460, pt2 at 1.5000

 Remember to never risk more than 1% of a trading account on any single trade.
 Adjust position sizes accordingly.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.